TannerBaldus/dosido/README.md

 _--skip-article-refs_ or _-s_
 Ignores internal links in articles, because those articles might not be in HelpScout.

+_NOTE: Links to other articles will fail if they're not published on Help Scout.
+Help Scout article URLs can't be determined by name alone._

 _--ignore-existing_ or _-i_
 When you're publishing an entire directory of Markdown files, use this flag to ignore articles that have already been published to HelpScout.